The Traffic Division is responsible for processing citations filed from various law enforcement agencies in Napa County.

-An additional fee will be charged by the traffic school provider when you enroll in their class.
-Upon payment of the fees, the Court will provide a date on which the traffic school completion is due.
+If you are eligible to attend traffic school, the fines for your ticket and the traffic school fee must be paid up front.
+Upon payment, the Court will provide a date on which the traffic school completion is due.
+When you choose and enroll in a traffic school, there will also be a fee for the course.
 If you fail to attend the traffic school, or if you do not successfully complete the course, your fine and administrative fee will be forfeited and a conviction will be reported to the DMV.

 You may attend traffic school if you meet the following guidelines:

 You have not attended a traffic school in the last 18 months since the date of last violation

 You have a valid California driver's license

 Your speeding violation is not more than 25 mph over the speed limit